Ep:02 Learning from Past Recessions: Cutting Costs, Reducing Turnover & Increasing Revenue

-Stephen Tweed has been in home care for several economic downturns, including the Great Recession and he’s joining us to talk about what he’s learned from past economic downturns and what insight that will give agency owners navigating current challenges.
+Stephen Tweed has been in home care for several economic downturns and today he's joining us to talk about what he's learned from past economic downturns and what insight that will give agency owners navigating current challenges.

 Well, thanks, Miriam.
 It’s great to be with you and all the Home Care Pulse fans out there.
 This is a great opportunity to have a conversation about where we are today and where we can go in the future as a result of all the turmoil that we’re experiencing in home care.